Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 The first step to generate our dataset involved mapping out all the genetic variations within the population to a reference genome.
 This process led to the creation of a genotype matrix, which summarizes the genotype of each individual at each variant across the genome.
 The procedure included several key steps: selecting and constructing a reference genome against which genetic variants are identified, identifying genetic variants within each strain, integrating all the genetic variants and their corresponding genotypes from all strains to construct the genotype matrix, filtering false positives and annotating the variants.
 The codes and some data associated with this part are all shared in the **dataset_generation** folder of this repo.
-To obtain the all input and output data and be able to recapitulate this analysis, please download the Zenodo repository: LINK TO ZENODO
+To obtain the all input and output data and be able to recapitulate this analysis, please download the Zenodo repository
+### TODO: ADD ZENODO link

 ##### Generation of the reference genome

 The selection of a good reference genome is important for genotype-phenotype analysis and the precise identification and annotation of genetic variants in the population.
 The reference genome must provide comprehensive coverage and accurately represent the genetic diversity of the population (https://doi.org/10.1099/mgen.0.001021).
 *E. coli* is a highly recombinogenic species, exhibiting high genetic diversity among its strains, so we need a reference genome that encompasses this global diversity.
-Therefore, we have generated a pangenome using the genomes of the ECOR collection, which consists of 72 *E. coli* strains.
+Therefore, we have generated a pangenome using the genomes of the ECOR collection, which consists of 72 *E. coli* strains isolated from a wide variety of hosts and geographical locations.
+This collection offers a broad representation of the natural diversity of the species (https://doi.org/10.1128/jb.157.2.690-693.1984).

 From these strains, we constructed a pangenome containing both coding sequences and intergenic regions (IGRs).

-To construct the pangenome, we first downloaded the genome files for every 72 strains from (https://doi.org/10.1128/mra.01133-18) using Batch Entrez [link] and the assembly_accession numbers from this table: dataset_generation/data/ECOR72_SRA_and_assembly_accessions.csv.
+To construct the pangenome, we first downloaded the genome files for each of the 72 strains from (https://doi.org/10.1128/mra.01133-18) using Batch Entrez API [link](https://www.ncbi.nlm.nih.gov/sites/batchentrez) and the assembly_accession numbers from this table: dataset_generation/data/ECOR72_SRA_and_assembly_accessions.csv.

 We then used a snakefile (data_generation/scripts/Snakemake_ECOR72_annotation) to unzip, reannotate the genomes using Prokka (https://doi.org/10.1093/bioinformatics/btu153), and sort the generated gff files into a specific folder for further analysis with Roary (https://doi.org/10.1093/bioinformatics/btv421)
 `snakemake -s dataset_generation/scripts/Snakemake_ECOR72_annotation --cores 8`

 Next, we used Roary to create the pangenome of coding sequences.
-We created the pangenome using a 90% identity threshold between the proteins (`i -90`) and included the flag -mafft to use the aligniment function and obtain the final fasta file containing all the pangenome sequences.
+We created the pangenome using a 90% identity threshold between the proteins (`i -90`) and included the flag `-mafft` to use the aligniment function and obtain the final fasta file containing all the pangenome sequences.
-We ran the follwoing command line:
+We ran the following command line:
 `roary -e --mafft -f dataset_generation/results/pangenome_cds -i 90 Gff_files/*.gff -p 8`
 where Gff_files is the location of all the previously generated Prokka Gff files.
 The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or locus) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt